ugosan/ugosan.github.io/_posts/2018-04-1-Elasticsearch-From-Zero-To-Production-in-Centos7.md

 title: Elasticsearch - Locking Memory for Production
 ---

-Here is what I have done to lock the memory on my ES nodes, version 5.4.0 on RedHat/Centos 7 (it will work on other distributions if they use **systemd**).
+Here is what I have done to lock the memory on Elasticsearch nodes on distributions that use **systemd**.

 You must make the change in 4 different places: